 - Esophageal peristalsis (faulty sphincter valve between stomach and esophagus).

-- Eating large meals and late meals, especially red meat, causes higher levels of acid (which can inhibit the production of hydrochloric acid [HCl] needed to digest the protein load).
+- Eating large meals and late meals, causes higher levels of acid (which can inhibit the production of hydrochloric acid [HCl] needed to digest the protein load).
 Eating large and late meals also causes a wasting of bicarbonate, the alkali buffer of the body.
-To correct this problem, eat less proteins and fats, which are more difficult to digest, and more fruits and vegetables.

 - An inadequate amount of hydrochloric acid (HCL) in the gastric juice secreted by the stomach walls.
 HCL initiates protein digestion and also neutralizes the putrefactive byproducts that result from poor food combining, such as eating high starchy foods at the same time as high protein foods.
 [Starches pass through the stomach in less than one hour, whereas proteins take three or four hours.]
 Examples of poor food combining include meat and potatoes, cheese and bread, or fish and rice.
 Protein foods staying in the stomach too long, without enough acid to break them down, causes a back-flow of bile from the duodenum into the stomach.
 Bile is an irritant for the stomach lining.
 It is highly alkaline, so an acidic stomach tries to neutralize it by increasing the production of HCL.
 This causes an excess of HCL, resulting in acid reflux and discomfort.
 Natural digestive enzymes help treat this problem.
 After food leaves the stomach and moves to the duodenum, it’s mixed with bile and pancreatic juice which supply enzymes such as PROTEASE to further break down protein, LIPASE to break down fat, and AMYLASE to break down starch.
 If the pancreas does not have an adequate supply of these enzymes, complete absorption cannot take place, and the uptake of minerals, vitamins, fats and amino acids is compromised.